 If you want a fully-customized experience without the hassle of arranging everything yourself – a private tour is your best option!
 When traveling as a family or group, private tours can surprisingly be more economical than a group tour!
 If you want to travel with the group shuttle to the border and begin your private tour from there the cost is even more affordable!
 Or book a fully-private tour and transfer for the ultimate convenience!
 You can either book a private tour inspired by the classic group tour itineraries or customize your route to wherever your imagination takes you!

 When visiting Jordan, it’s important to remember that the hotel rankings might be different from your neck of the woods!
 Standard accommodations are just that – a place to rest your head at night!
 If you want an upgraded experience, it’s recommended to go big: 5 stars all the way, since 4-star hotels might not meet your upgrade expectations.
 An excellent alternative is camping in the Wadi Rum desert!
-Many camps feature standard “tents” with beds, electrical outlets, and swimming pools and the option to upgrade to an air-conditioned chalet or martian dome tent for the ultimate desert experience.
+Many camps feature standard “tents” with beds, electrical outlets, and swimming pools and the option to upgrade to an air-conditioned deluxe tent or martian dome tent for the ultimate desert experience.

 Ultimate Israel & Jordan Packages